-Christian terrorist who mowed down Muslim family was laughing as he got out of blood covered truck
+Christian terrorist who mowed down Muslim family ‘was laughing’ as he got out of blood covered truck

 “This was a terrorist attack, motivated by hatred, in the heart of one of our communities,” he told the country’s Parliament.

-“If anyone thinks racism and hatred don’t exist in this country, I want to say this: How do we explain such violence to a child in a hospital?
+“If anyone thinks racism and hatred don’t exist in this country, I want to say this: how do we explain such violence to a child in a hospital?
 How can we look families in the eye and say ‘Islamophobia isn’t real?’”

 Join our new commenting forum